Milk Inc.: History

-After the performance, Linda used her social media to express the meaning of that moment.
-"My return is not just a revival of my career, it is a tribute to the memory of my beautiful daughter," she wrote on Instagram, moving the fans.
+After the performance, Mertens used her social media to express the meaning of that moment.
+"My return is not just a revival of my career, it is a tribute to the memory of my beautiful daughter", she wrote on Instagram.

-The end of the show also brought a big surprise: the official announcement of Milk Inc.’s return, as well as two concerts scheduled for 2024 at the Sportpaleis, under the title "Regi vs Milk Inc." Coincidentally, that same day, the single "Walk on Water" was voted by the Belgian radio station Qmusic's audience as the best song of the 2000s.
+The end of the show also brought a big surprise: the official announcement of Milk Inc.'s return, as well as two concerts scheduled for 2024 at the Sportpaleis, under the title "Regi vs Milk Inc." The same day, the single "Walk on Water" was voted by the Belgian radio station Qmusic's audience as the best song of the 2000s.

-The next night, Linda returned to the stage for the second "The Return" show.
-Even knowing what to expect, the audience welcomed her with the same enthusiasm, shouting her name as she appeared again, once more covered by a black cloak.
-Visibly emotional, Linda had to hold back tears and asked Regi to wait before starting "Whisper."
-After singing the first verses, she regained her emotional strength and delivered a much more confident performance than the night before.
+The next night, Mertens returned to the stage for the second "The Return" show.
 The performance is available on the free streaming platform VTM GO.

-Following "The Return" performance, the audience's enthusiasm translated into numbers: tickets for the first two "Regi vs Milk Inc." shows sold out quickly, leading to the announcement of five more dates—including an afternoon show.
-With this, Milk Inc. surpassed its historic record of six consecutive shows at the Sportpaleis, set during the band's peak in 2008.
+Following "The Return" performance, tickets for the first two "Regi vs Milk Inc." shows sold out quickly, leading to the announcement of five more dates—including an afternoon show.
+With this, Milk Inc. surpassed its record of six consecutive shows at the Sportpaleis, set during the band's peak in 2008.